Troubleshoot DKIM issues

 See also Best practices for forwarding email to Gmail.

-Verify your domain providers TXT record character limits
+Verify domain provider TXT record character limits

 If you get an error when you enter DKIM value, your domain provider might limit the number of characters allowed in the DNS TXT record.